TBGRecall: A Generative Retrieval Model for E-commerce Recommendation Scenarios: Introduction

 Recommendation systems~\cite{isinkaye2015recommendation,ko2022survey,gao2023survey} are critical to e-commerce~\cite{pfadler2020billion} and social platforms~\cite{fan2019graph}.
 The retrieval stage~\cite{huang2024comprehensive}, the pipeline’s foundational step, generates a large candidate item set (e.g., thousands) for subsequent ranking modules, including rough ranking and hybrid ranking.
 Notably, this process resembles a generative task, making it amenable to modern generative modeling paradigms.

 Generative neural models, which excel in NLP~\cite{chenlonglora,touvron2023llama} and CV~\cite{radford2021learning,liang2024survey}, have recently gained traction in recommendation systems.
 A prominent direction involves leveraging large language models (LLMs): some works use LLMs for feature enhancement in retrieval tasks \cite{googleStar, metaEmbsum}, while others explore direct LLM-based item generation \cite{kuaishouOnerec}.
 However, challenges like semantic alignment limit their efficacy.
 Alternative approaches adapt LLM paradigms for recommendations, such as Tiger's\cite{googleTiger} RQ-VAE-based semantic ID framework, later extended in \cite{tencentLCRec, baiduCOBRA}.
 Other studies propose sparse ID generation via models like HSTU \cite{metaHSTU} and E4SRec \cite{thuE4SRec}.
+And some other research like sessionrec \cite{huang2025sessionrec} uses new methods for generative recommend.

 Despite recent progress, existing generative models lack task-specific optimization for retrieval pipelines.
 In retrieval, systems return unordered candidate sets per session—a recommendation request with no intra-session item dependencies.
 Conventional token-wise autoregressive models, which enforce sequential item dependencies, violate retrieval requirements: user interactions occur after item exposure, creating causality only across sessions.
 Thus, items within a session should not influence each other but inform future sessions.